AshtonYC/GBDT_TrafficFlowPrediction/README.md

 * model.fit(X_train, y_train, X_valid, y_valid)
 * pickle.dump(model, open("pima.pickle_test_Last3.dat", "wb"))

+## Data
+In the Train and Test file, there are some examples for training and testing data.
+If you want to test/train more data, please download the original data from the PeMS, and process the data in the similar format.

 ## Data split
 The training data and validation data are from 2021, and they are are randomly scrambled and 70% of them are assigned as training data, the rest 30% are the validation data.